 Was It Worth Watching?

 Next of Kin should have fleshed out the whole family blood feud aspect.
 “This is a movie about a group of rednecks fighting the mafia in the streets of Chicago.”
 I’m sold.
 When we finally get to the climax in the cemetery, the mafia is squaring off against a bunch of Deliverance rejects with crossbows, a snake-handler, and Road House-era Patrick Swayze.
 I assure you it isn’t nearly as fun as it sounds.
 Without seeing it, Next of Kin sounds like a totally rocking good time in the vein of The Punisher meets Southern Comfort.
 Instead, the result is an oddly somber and ineffectual experience that gives the culture clash, character relationship, action beats, and dramatic arcs all short shrift.
-And this is from the director of Schwarzenegger’s Raw Deal.
+And this is from the director of Schwarzenegger’s pretty solid Raw Deal.

 That’s not to say I wanted a completely different movie.
 All the elements are obviously there, just perplexingly underplayed to the point of indifference.
 In the climax one guy gets a tomahawk to the chest while another is locked in a trailer with hundreds of poisonous snakes.
 Yet another guy gets his leg stuck in a bear trap and is attacked by hunting dogs.
 As over-the-top as all that sounds, the lighting in the cemetery scene is unconscionably dark and nothing is filmed in a way that even suggests the catharsis that this revenge fable is attempting.
 Even the bar fight between Truman and Briar (while handcuffed together no less) is filmed in alternating shots of too close and too far.
 Neither emotional vigor nor brutal choreography are present in what should be an intensely pitched scene of a complicated brotherly relationship.